redwoodjs/redwood/docs/docs/schema-relations.md

 ## Troubleshooting Generators

 Are you getting errors when generating SDLs or scaffolds for your Prisma models?
-There's a known issue in Redwood's GraphQL type generation that happens when using the SDL or Scaffold generators on a Prisma model that has relations before SDLs for both models exist.
+There's a known issue in Redwood's GraphQL type generation that happens when generating SDL for or scaffolding out a Prisma model that has relations before SDLs for both models in the relation exist.
-This is to get yourself into if you start by modeling your entire schema from the start, or if you [introspect your database](https://www.prisma.io/docs/concepts/components/introspection).

 This may sound a little abstract, so let's look at an example.
 Let's say that you're modeling bookshelves.
 Your prisma schema has two data models, `Book` and `Shelf`.
 This is a one to many relationship: a shelf has many books, but a book can only be on one shelf: